The Cheese Factory Century

 Golden Gate Park is relatively quiet and pretty.
 All the roads are wide and well-paved.
 Most of them have rolling hills.
 The west side of the park often has a lot of cars parked on the road.
 Note: The left turn onto Crossover Drive may not be marked; it’s just before JFK Drive goes underneath Highway 1/19th Ave.

-24th Avenue (all rides)
+23rd Avenue (all rides)

 Lincoln Boulevard/McDowell Ave/Mason Street (all rides)

 Lincoln is a wide road with moderate traffic through the Presidio.
-There’s a good climb up towards the bridge, then a descent back towards it; to get to the bridge, turn left just before going down the hill, and hop on the gravel path for a short bit.
-After the bridge, there’s a wide, fast descent, then a left turn on McDowell (still downhill) takes you underneath the freeway again; two right turns put you on Mason Street by Crissy Field.
-Mason often has a blasting tailwind through the Golden Gate, and it has a long straight section to try out your big ring.
+There’s a good climb up towards the bridge, then a descent back towards it; to get to the bridge, turn left into the parking lot just before going underneath the freeway, then get on the gravel path across the footbridge.

 Golden Gate Bridge (intermediate/advanced rides)